Koszul Duality for Quasi-split Real Groups: Combinatorics of a block

 \section{Combinatorics of a block}

 In this section we recall the basic facts about Vogan duality \cite{ic4,green_book,AdC} and its underlying combinatorics in the setting explained in the introduction.
 The duality involves making certain choices and part of the statement is that those choices can be made consistently.
-In the discussion below we recall the two sides of the duality and for the precise matching we refer to the references listed above.